hibachi-xyz/hibachi_sdk/python-sdk/README.md

 ```

 Get the orderbook price levels.
 It will return up to depth price levels on both side.
-The price level will be aggreated based on granularity.
+The price level will be aggregated based on granularity.

 Endpoint: `GET /market/data/orderbook`